 Figure 6.13.
 Diagram showing radial two-dimensional finite-element mesh for the aquifer thermal energy storage example Figure 6.14.
 Plot of SUTRA results for aquifer thermal storage example after 30 days of hot water injection Figure 6.15.
-Plot of SUTRA results for aquifer thermal storage example after 90 days of hot water injection pumping (120 days total elapsed time) Figure 6.17.
-Plot of SUTRA results for aquifer thermal storage example after 60 days of pumping (150 days total elapsed time) 170 Figure 6.18.
+Plot of SUTRA results for aquifer thermal storage example after 90 days of hot water injection Figure 6.16.
+Plot of SUTRA results for aquifer thermal storage example after 30 days of pumping (120 days total elapsed time) Figure 6.17.
+Plot of SUTRA results for aquifer thermal storage example after 60 days of pumping (150 days total elapsed time) Figure 6.18.
 Plot of SUTRA results for aquifer thermal storage example after 90 days of pumping (180 days total elapsed time) Figure 6.19.
 Plot showing propagation of moisture front for unsaturated flow and solute-transport example Figure 6.20.
 Plot showing propagation of solute slug for unsaturated flow and solute-transport example Figure 6.21.
 Diagram showing boundary conditions and finite-element mesh for the 2D formulation of the island problem Figure 6.22.
 Diagram showing plan view of the finite-element mesh for the 3D formulation of the island problem Figure 6.23.
 Diagram showing oblique view of the finite-element mesh for the 3D model of the island problem Figure 6.24.
 Plot showing comparison of results from the 2D and 3D models of the island problem; solute concentrations at $t = 20$ yr Figure 6.25.
-Plot showing comparison of results from the 2D and 3D models of the island problem; water saturations and water table below sea level at $t = 20$ yr Figure 6.26.
-Plot showing areal view of results from the 3D model of the island problem; solute concentrations at 35m below sea level at $t = 20$ yr Figure 7.1.
-Illustration showing minimization of bandwidth by careful numbering of nodes 200 Figure B.1.
+Plot showing comparison of results from the 2D and 3D models of the island problem; water saturations and water table below sea level at t = 20 yr Figure 6.26.
+Plot showing areal view of results from the 3D model of the island problem; solute concentrations at 35m below sea level at t = 20 yr Figure 7.1.
+Illustration showing minimization of bandwidth by careful numbering of nodes 207 Figure B.1.
 Illustration showing allocation of sources and boundary fluxes in equal-sized elements